Russians heading home; reserve right to later legal action - KTVZ

 Russians heading home; reserve right to later legal action

 BEIJING (AP) — The Russian Paralympic Committee says its delegation will leave Beijing and has no immediate plans for legal action.
-In a statement the RPC criticized the decision to exclude Russian athletes from the Paralympics and said the move was “absolutely politicized.”
-It said its lawyers had determined that the Court of Arbitration for Sport would not be able to render a decision “during the accelerated proceedings.”
-The RPC said it reserved “the right to apply to the appropriate international and national court” later at its own discretion.
-The RPC said it was not “worthwhile at the current time to remain in Beijing” and planned to leave.
-No timetable was offered.
+The RPC criticized the decision to exclude Russian athletes from the Paralympics and said the move was “absolutely politicized.”
+It says its lawyers had determined that the Court of Arbitration for Sport would not be able to render a decision “during the accelerated proceedings.”
+The RPC says it reserves “the right to apply to the appropriate international and national court” later at its own discretion.
+The RPC says it is not “worthwhile at the current time to remain in Beijing” and planned to leave.

 Comments